zhenxuantan/tp/docs/DeveloperGuide.md

 |**CLI**|Command-Line Interface|
 |**Group**| a group of either CS2103T or CS2101 students|
 |**Index**| the ordering of task in the task list|

+## Appendix: Instructions for manual testing

+### Sorting task lists

+1. Sorting task list with valid parameter and order
+   1. Prerequisites: The task list is from the sample task list data that comes with the jar file is first run.
+   2. Test case: `sortTasks param/desc o/a` <br> Expected task list (sorted by description in ascending order lexicographically):
+      1. Create slides
+      2. OP1 Presentation
+      3. OP1 script
+      4. Project Meeting
+      5. Update User Guide

+   3. Test case: `sortTasks param/date o/d` <br> Expected task list (sorted by date in reverse chronological order)
+      1. Project Meeting (Dec 21 2021)
+      2. Update User Guide (Dec 11 2021)
+      3. OP1 Presentation (Nov 21 2021)
+      4. Create slides (Nov 17 2021)
+      5. OP1 script (Nov 11 2021)

+2. Sorting task list with invalid parameter, order or both
+   1. Prerequisites: The task list is from the default task list data that comes with the jar file.
+   2. Test case: `sortTasks param/tasktype o/a` <br> Task list does not change and SWEe-book returns an error message with its correct usage.
+   3. Test case: `sortTasks param/date o/c` <br> Task list does not change and SWEe-book returns an error message with its correct usage.